peakshift/bitcoin-ux/payments/push-payments.md

 ```

 <details>
-  If the sender already has the recipient's address or (xpub) it's possible for them to
+  If the sender already has an xpub for the recipient, then it's possible for them to push a payment without the recipient sending a payment request (address).
 </details>